 Can ultrasound be used to detect cancer?

-Yes, ultrasound is one of the diagnostic tools used to detect and monitor various forms of cancer.
+Yes, ultrasound is one of the diagnostic tools used to detect and monitor various forms of cancer in people.
 It can provide images of soft tissue structures within the body, which is helpful in evaluating organs where cancer might be present.
 If a suspicious lesion or mass is found, further tests may be recommended, such as a biopsy or a more specialized scan, to determine the nature of the abnormality.
 It is important to note that while an ultrasound can be suggestive of cancer, it cannot diagnose cancer definitively; a tissue diagnosis is necessary for that.

 No, a referral is not necessary to book a scan with us.
 We provide direct access to private ultrasound services for those who wish to have immediate and flexible appointments.

 What types of ultrasound scans do you offer?

 We offer a wide range of ultrasound scans covering full body, pelvic, abdominal, thyroid, and musculoskeletal imaging.
 We also specialize in pregnancy-related scans, including early pregnancy assessment, dating scans, and advanced 4D scans.